gosu-lang/gradle-gosu-plugin/README.md

     main {
         gosu {
             exclude 'example/**'
+        }
+    }
+}

+compileGosu {
+    gosuOptions.checkedArithmetic = true
+    gosuOptions.failOnError = false
+}
 ```

 ## How do I use this?

 The latest release version, and instructions to apply it, is available here: https://plugins.gradle.org/plugin/org.gosu-lang.gosu

-It is not necessary to create any other dependencies on Gosu JARs; the plugin automates this process.
+It is now necessary to create a single compile-time dependency on the gosu-core-api JAR.
+Runtime and other dependencies are automatically inferred and applied by the plugin.

-Additionally, snapshots are available from http://gosu-lang.org/nexus/content/repositories/snapshots/org/gosu-lang/gosu/gradle-gosu-plugin/
+Additionally, snapshots are available from https://oss.sonatype.org/content/repositories/snapshots/org/gosu-lang/gosu/gradle-gosu-plugin/

 ### Changelog